LiviaMedeiros/thl-tools-cli/README.md

 ## Requirements

-First, you need to install Rust.
-Just follow the instructions on [this](https://www.rust-lang.org/fr/tools/install) site.

-Then, open your terminal, and get the code of this repository, either by cloning it using `git clone https://github.com/er1t-h/thl-tools-cli.git`, or extracting [this](https://github.com/er1t-h/thl-tools-cli/archive/refs/heads/main.zip) archive.

-Once that's done, enter the directory in your terminal. (if you've chosen the extracting solution, right-click in the folder, and open in terminal).
+First, download [this](https://github.com/er1t-h/thl-tools-cli/releases/download/v0.1.0/thl-tools-cli.exe) executable, and open the directory in which you stored it in a terminal.

 Then, you'll need to know the path to your game file.
 Most of the time, it should be something like `C:\Program Files (x86)\Steam\steamapps\common\The Hundred Line -Last Defense Academy-`